llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       parallelism produces a compile-time error diagnostic.
     * Declaration of a static local variable produces a compile-time error diagnostic.
-* Implicit `routine seq` directive
+* Implicit `routine` directive
-    * Unless a function has an explicit `routine` directive in scope, a `routine seq` directive is implied for it by any use of the function within a compute construct or within another function with a `routine` directive (whether implicit or explicit).
-Caveat:
+    * Unless a function has an explicit `routine` directive in scope or has an implicit `routine` directive based on its body as described below, a `routine seq` directive is implied for it by any use of the function within a compute construct or within another function with a `routine` directive (whether implicit or explicit).
+Caveats:
         * Currently, if a function *x* is defined in a compilation unit, if the only use of *x* within that compilation unit appears in an inline function *y* (e.g., *y* might be a member function defined within a